suprabhasupi/blog/contents/posts/54-learn-to-configure-eslint-and-prettier-in-react/54-learn-to-configure-eslint-and-prettier-in-react.md

 # Prettier 🗽

 It helps in formatting the codebase.
 Using Prettier, we can follow common code style.

-Install Prettier:
+<u>Install Prettier:</u>

 ```sh
 $ npm install prettier --save-dev